cbor-wg/draft-ietf-cbor-serialization/draft-ietf-cbor-serialization.md

 \[Add a reference to use cases for deterministic encoding.]

 Many approaches to deterministic serialization are possible, each optimized for different environmental constraints or application requirements.
+However, as noted earlier, the majority of CBOR usage occurs outside constrained environments.
 It is therefore practical to define a single deterministic serialization suitable for general use.

 Protocol specifications and library implementations can reference this serialization instead of defining their own deterministic encoding rules.